-You must prepare a separate Form I-485 application (with a fee, and supporting documents listed above) for each family member.
+You must prepare a separate Form I-485 (with the filing fee and supporting documents listed above) for each family member.
 You may submit complete applications for several applicants in the same mailing package.
 In addition, you must submit:

 Soon after the interview, you will receive a written decision on your adjustment application.